RCgmbh/PiLot/docs/dev.md

 cp -R repos/PiLot/PiLotApiCore/App_Data/* piLotDev/data/
 ```

 Now we need to enter the data and log paths into a bunch of config files (always replace [username] by your actual username).
+The repo contains .example files, which need to be copied to the actual config files.
+These are excluded from git, so that changes remain local.
-In **PiLotAPICore/app.config**, set `value="/home/[username]/Documents/piLotDev/data"` where `key="dataDir"` and `value="/home/[username]/Documents/piLotDev/data"` where `key=logfilePath`, or whatever directories you just created before.
+Copy **PiLotAPICore/app.example.config** to **PiLotAPICore/app.config**, and set `value="/home/[username]/Documents/piLotDev/data"` where `key="dataDir"` and `value="/home/[username]/Documents/piLotDev/data"` where `key=logfilePath`, or whatever directories you just created before.

-For **PiLotSensors/App.config**, update the logfilePath in the same way.
+Copy **PiLotSensors/app.example.config** to **PiLotSensors/app.config**, and update the logfilePath in the same way.
 Furthermore, update the value for sensorsConfigFile.
 The value here is `/home/[username]/Documents/piLotDev/data/sensors/sensors.json`.
 Before we work with the SensorsLogger, we will have to update the content of the sensors.json file, but we will do that later.
 And we need to update the `localAPI` value, which would usually be `http://localhost/api/v1`.

 Now it's time for a first test.
 In VS Code, hit F5 so that the API gets started.
 In a browser, enter http://localhost/PiLotWeb.
 In the best of all cases, this will launch the PiLot web app.
 In the normal case, hit F12 and spend some time fixing all the issues - things you did wrong, things that I have forgotten or mixed up in the above description.